 Born in Ohio, and raised in Michigan, Justice Henry graduated cum laude, from Wellesley College in 1988 with a bachelor's degree in Economics.
 She graduated summa cum laude from Boston University School of Law in 1993, where she was the projects editor of the American Journal of Law & Medicine and won the American Jurisprudence Award for the course in Corporations.

 Upon graduation she served as a law clerk to Vermont Supreme Court Justice Denise Johnson.
 In 1994, she became an associate in the firm of Crosby, Heafey, Roche & May PC in Oakland, California.
-Moving back to Boston in 1996, she became an associate and subsequently a partner in the firm of Foley Hoag LLP where she became a litigation attorney focusing on intellectual property disputes, commercial litigation and product liability.
-In this practice she represented corporate and individual clients from a diverse range of businesses and industries, including pharmaceuticals, medical devices, telecommunications and food processing equipment.
+Moving back to Boston in 1996, she became an associate and subsequently a partner in the firm of Foley Hoag LLP, where she focused on intellectual property disputes, commercial litigation and product liability.
+In this practice she represented corporate and individual clients from a diverse range of businesses and industries, including pharmaceuticals, medical devices, telecommunications, and food processing equipment.
 Early in her career with Foley Hoag, she completed a four month rotation in the Norfolk County District Attorney's Office prosecuting jury and bench trials.
 She culminated her career at Foley Hoag as the co-deputy coordinator of the Litigation Department.

 Appointed to the Court by Governor Charles Baker, Justice Henry joined the court on December 22, 2015.